-By now we’re all familiar with the scientific evidence that shows just how beneficial yoga and meditation is for our health.
-But it’s especially important at airports.
+By now, we’re all familiar with the scientific evidence that shows just how beneficial yoga and meditation are for our health.
+But it’s especially crucial at airports.
 At airports, we’re often stressed both physically and mentally.

 The new 700-square-foot yoga space at Hong Kong Airport is fittingly called “The Sanctuary.”
 It’s divided into two zones.
 The Body Sanctuary is for yoga, and the Mind Sanctuary is for meditation.

 In addition to a secluded space for self-practice, it also offered gentle yoga and seated stretching through guided videos led by yoga teachers.
 You can practice two types of meditation in The Mind Sanctuary, and they offer very comfortable seating throughout this beautifully designed space.

 A peek inside the new yoga space at Hong Kong Airport